ev3dev/ev3dev.github.io/docs/getting-started.md

 <div class="alert alert-info" markdown="1">
 {% include icon.html type="info" %}
-For more detailed information and more alternatives, check out [our other tutorials](/docs/tutorials/#group-administration-and-setup-sd-card-image){: .alert-link }.
+For more detailed information and flashing utility alternatives, check out [our other tutorials](/docs/tutorials/#group-administration-and-setup-sd-card-image){: .alert-link }.
 You can also check out [this page for RaspberryPi](http://elinux.org/RPi_Easy_SD_Card_Setup){: .alert-link }.
 Much of the information there is applicable to ev3dev.